stephomi/nomadsculpt.com/manual/docs/stroke.md

 By default black pixels will mean no deformation, and white pixels will mean full positive deformation, so for example, a clay brush with a alpha texture of rocks will only pull the surface out where the alpha is not black.

 If you want the brush to push the surface in, or both push in AND pull out, you can modify the mid value.
-So if you set the value to 0.5, a middle gray in the alpha will do nothing, a black value will push in, a white will pull out.
+So if you set the value to 0.5, a middle gray in the alpha will do nothing, a black value will push in, white will pull out.

 ### Tiling